jason-tang5/techle-project/README.md

-# WORDLE CLONE
+# Techle
+Wordle but with tech words instead.

-made in React.js
+Made in React.js